jkugs/khetai/ext/khetai/dev/fltk-ui/README.md

 ### Fire the Laser

-- `Space`: Fires the laser from whichever is selected.
+- `Space`: Fires the laser from whichever Sphinx is selected.
 This is just used for visualization purposes.

+### Remove Piece

+- `del`: Removes the piece that is currently selected.

 ### Request AI Move